Public and Patient Involvement (PPI) Research Unit

 Primary Care Reform in Ireland: An analysis of top down and bottom up innovation

-Principal investigator: Professor Anne MacFarlane, Graduate Entry Medical School, UL
+Principal investigator: Professor Anne MacFarlane, School of Medicine, UL

 Co-applicants: Professor Walter Cullen, UCD; Dr Norelee Kennedy, Clinical Therapies, UL; Libby Kinneen, HSE; Professor Carl May, University of Southampton

 Collaborators: Department of Health & Children; Sarah Jane Hennelly, Paul Partnership Ltd Limerick; Dr Ray O’Connor, Limerick; Brian Murphy, HSE; Mary Tinnelly, HSE; Professor Ailish Hannigan, UL

 Funding: HRB Health Research Award €329,269

 Project aim: An evaluation of the reform processes relating to the development of primary care teams as outlined in the 2001 Department of Health primary care strategy.
 This qualitative analysis, using Normalisation Process Theory (NPT), addressed the gap in knowledge about the reform of our primary care services.
 Policy Brief Interdisciplinary Team Working in Ireland: A New Direction 16 years on.